dreger/thelivingwell.co/_posts/eat/2016-03-31-travel-well.md

 **Planning: Day of**

 Trying to get out the door on travel days, my inner dialogue reads – “my keys are in the freezer?
 Weird.
 Did I pack my blowdryer?
 Maybe I need more socks.
 Should I change my shoes now or when I get there?
 I hope I remembered my phone charger.”
-Breakfast isn’t on my psycho mental list.
+Breakfast isn’t on my psychotic mental list.
 But I make sure not to skip it.

 I make my usual [green smoothie](http://thelivingwell.co/eat/green-smoothie) and put it in my blender bottle to drink on the road.
 Boom – done.
-1 minute breakfast, max.
+1 minute breakfast.

 **Flexibility: While I’m there**